Riaan-Rossouw/DAIAT/README.md

 * '02_Trade_Plots_vYYYY-MM-DD.r': loads monthly trade data (from 'CleanData'), plots trends over time within each country/area individually for each agricultural commodity (saved to 'SeasonalityFigures').

 #### 3. Data used and sources
 Refer to 'RawData' folder for detail.
+Also refer to the Final Project Report and Presentation for detail.

 #### 4. Data consolidation, clean-up and database construction
 Refer to the Final Project Report and Presentation.

-(Last updated on 2022-09-21)
+(Last updated on 2022-09-22)